celesteh/Immrama/help/Android-performers.md

 * Join the Immrama wifi network.
 * The wifi password is `12345678`
     *   If this changes, write it down.
 * Smart phone users may see a prompt to log in via a web browser.
-You should follow this prompt _if_ you can log in with a fully-functional web browser.
+Follow this prompt.
+* Some users will see a '...' menu at the top right of the 'sign into network' app.
+Those users should select 'use this network as is'.
-* Users that _do not_ see a login should try connecting to one of the following URLs:
+* Users should then open a fully-featured browser and connect to one of the following URLs:
     *   [http://immrama.local](http://immrama.local)
     *   [http://immrama](http://immrama)
     *   [http://immrama.home](http://immrama.home)